Mike Rae

-Michael John Rae (born July 26, 1951) is a former professional American football quarterback in the National Football League (NFL) and Canadian Football League (CFL).
+Michael John Rae (born July 26, 1951) is an American former professional football quarterback in the National Football League (NFL) and Canadian Football League (CFL).

 Early life

 Rae attended and played high school football at Lakewood High School.

 College career

 Rae played college football at the University of Southern California.
 In 1972 Rae was at the helm as the Trojans went undefeated to a Rose Bowl win en route to the National Championship.